 Our contingency fee commercial litigation approach allows smaller businesses with limited financial resources to pursue litigation against larger organizations by which they have been harmed.
 Traditionally, commercial litigation is pursued by outside counsel paid at hourly rates.
 Increasingly, however, corporate general counsel have come to understand that plaintiff contingency fee lawyers involved in complex litigation are a huge boon to cash-strapped companies: such arrangements can involve near-zero cash disbursements and the potential for huge recoveries.

 We believe success in any business or endeavor is based on establishing partnerships–and that is where our approach to commercial and business litigation begins.
+Shareholder Derek Brandt helps oversee cases in our contingent fee commercial litigation practice area.

 We understand that injured businesses and individuals may not be in a position to pay traditional hourly lawyer rates.
 We also understand that many of these same businesses and individuals have meritorious claims to pursue.
-Absent an attorney fee arrangement that works for both the lawyers and the clients, those meritorious claims often go unpursued in the court system.
+If a business client must worry about paying attorney fees upfront, those meritorious claims are often not pursued in the court system.

 Attorneys’ fees and litigation expenses can be overwhelming.
 We have the resources and the expertise to work together with you to develop the billing arrangement that makes the most sense for you.

 Our experience in commercial and business litigation includes, but is not limited to:

 - Intellectual property

 For more commercial litigation case types the firm handles, click here.

 Learn more about commercial litigation:

 For more information or for a free consultation, please contact us.